Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

-To understand the nature of the localized low-energy bands observed with ARPES, we perform spin-polarized DFT calculations for stoichiometric Fe$_{1/3}$NbS$_2$ with the generalized gradient approximation of Perdew, Burke, and Ernzerhof (PBE) functional~\cite{PBE} and a Hubbard $U$ correction~\cite{HubbardU} acting on the Fe $d$ electrons.
+To understand the electronic structure associated with the stripe and zigzag phases, we perform spin-polarized DFT calculations for stoichiometric Fe$_{1/3}$NbS$_2$ with the generalized gradient approximation of Perdew, Burke, and Ernzerhof (PBE) functional~\cite{PBE} and a Hubbard $U$ correction~\cite{HubbardU} acting on the Fe $d$ electrons.
 The Vienna Ab initio simulation package (VASP)~\cite{VASP} is used for all calculations; further computational details are provided in SI~\cite{SI}.
-Following prior calculations on Fe$_{1/3}$NbS$_2$~\cite{sw_prx2022,weber2021}, we employ a $U$ of 0.3~eV for the AFM stripe phase ($x<x_c$) and 0.9~eV ($x>x_c$) for the AFM zigzag phase.
-These computational choices lead to computed magnetic moments on the Fe sites of 2.86 and 2.89 $\mu_B$ for stripe and zigzag phases, respectively, in agreement with prior reports~\cite{FeNbS_CW,sw_prx2022,SAITOH2005}. \\
+Following prior calculations on Fe$_{1/3}$NbS$_2$~\cite{sw_prx2022,weber2021}, we employ a $U$ of 0.3~eV for the AFM stripe phase ($x<x_c$) and 0.9~eV ($x>x_c$) for the AFM zigzag phase (see Tab.~\ref{SI-tab:DFTenergies} for detailed ground-state energy comparison between different magnetic ordering types~\cite{SI}).
+These choices lead to computed magnetic moments on the Fe sites of 2.86 and 2.89 $\mu_B$ for stripe and zigzag phases, respectively (see Tab.~\ref{SI-tab:DFTmoments} for detailed comparison of magnetic moments in different ground-states~\cite{SI}), in agreement with prior reports~\cite{FeNbS_CW,sw_prx2022,SAITOH2005}. \\